kealanparr/Every-link-I-wish-I-had-as-a-beginner/index.md

 https://www.stilldrinking.org/programming-sucks - Programming can suck sometimes!
 https://www.freecodecamp.org/news/how-to-use-deliberate-practice-to-learn-programming-fast/ - Use Deliberate Practice to improve
 https://www.reddit.com/r/learnprogramming/comments/7yltpt/read_this_if_you_feel_perpetually_stuck_in_the/ - Read this if you feel perpetually stuck in the beginner phase
+https://training.kalzumeus.com/newsletters/archive/do-not-end-the-week-with-nothing - Don't end the week with nothing to show

 ## A feeling of burnout
 https://hn.algolia.com/?q=burnout